Louisblack/sitemap-crawler/readme.md

 Because writing code is much more fun than manually checking each page I hacked together this module.

 I'll hopefully spend some time cleaning it up, adding tests, linting and a CLI at some point...

+## To do
+* Make testable
+* Proper output - don't use console
+* Tests
+* Stricter linting